 200.4.1 SUCCESSION OF COMMAND

 The Chief of Police exercises command over all members of the Bartlesville Police Department.
-During planned absences, the Deputy Chief of Police will serve as the acting Chief of Police.
+During planned absences, the Chief of Police will designate a Deputy Chief to serve as the acting Chief of Police.